HI and welcome to a new month of fishing. In this article I talk about how to catch mulloway and some of the misconceptions regarding them.

 If the fish are sitting in the top of the water column, other lures I use include 100mm flickbaits or fish profiles in silver or white.
 Hard-bodies in the same colours will also work, but make sure they have no rattles.
-I don’t know why, but I have thrown all different types of hard-bodies and those without rattles seem to work more often.

 What bait and where to get it?

 You can’t beat yellowtail yakka and beach worm baits for jewfish.
 Other baits you can use include mullet, tailor and herring.
 The big jewfish in the photos were caught on live yakkas and herring, but if you are unsure of what bait to use, the simplest way to find out is to grab a bait jig, cast it out and find what bait is around.